Philomena Mwilu: Background and education

 She studied at Alliance Girls High School.
 She then proceeded to study law at the University of Nairobi, graduating with a Bachelor of Laws.
 In 1984, she was admitted as an advocate of the High Court of Kenya.
 She returned to the University of Nairobi for a Master of Laws Degree, graduating in 2018.

-Early Legal Career
+Early legal career

 Justice Philomena Mbete Mwilu's long legal career spans over 35 years.
 She began by practicing law in the firm of "Muthoga Gaturu & Company" in 1984 and later transferred to "Mutunga & Company Advocates".
 In June 1991 she was appointed senior legal manager at Jubilee Insurance Company Limited, serving in that capacity until 1997.